Microsoft/azure-docs.pt-pt/articles/search/search-get-started-java.md

     }
     ```

-### <a name="add-the-http-operations"></a>Adicionar as operações HTTP
+### <a name="add-the-http-operations"></a>Add the HTTP operations

-1. Na pasta `src` >  `main` > `java` > `service`, adicione uma classe`SearchServiceClient`.
-Para fazer isso, selecione a pasta `service`, pressione Alt + Insert, selecione **classe Java**e, em seguida, digite o nome da classe.
+1. In  the `src` >  `main` > `java` > `service` folder, add an`SearchServiceClient` class.
+To do this, select the `service` folder, press Alt + Insert, select **Java Class**, and then enter the class name.
-1. Abra a classe `SearchServiceClient` e substitua o conteúdo pelo código a seguir.
-Esse código fornece as operações HTTP necessárias para usar a API REST do Azure Pesquisa Cognitiva.
-Métodos adicionais para criar um índice, carregar documentos e consultar o índice serão adicionados em uma seção posterior.
+1. Open the `SearchServiceClient` class, and replace the contents with the following code.
+This code provides the HTTP operations required to use the Azure Cognitive Search REST API.
+Additional methods for creating an index, uploading documents, and querying the index will be added in a later section.

     ```java
     package main.java.service;